Last Updated on November 14, 2023 by Laura Teso

 To visit Asolo – my experience

-Continuing in via Canova and then via Santa Caterina you can see the purple building where Eleonora Duse, the divine, lived, the Hotel Cipriani and the small church of Santa Caterina.
+Continuing along via Canova and then via Santa Caterina you can see the purple building where Eleonora Duse, the divine, lived, the Hotel Cipriani and the small church of Santa Caterina.

-Then on the left you can see a nice private park and, behind, Villa Contarini degli Armeni, beautiful especially for the context in which it is immersed.
+Then on the left you can see a nice private park.
+Behind it, on top of a hill stands Villa Contarini degli Armeni, beautiful especially for the context.

 Continue and, at the crossroad, you can see on the right the bizarre Casa Longobarda.
 It dates from 1500 and has a tuff façade with strange figures.
 The cemetery is just down the road.
-It ‘a small cemetery with nothing special, but the view is wonderful.
-The tomb of Eleonora Duse was average, nothing sumptuous and the flowers were dried.
+It’s a small cemetery with the tombs of Eleonora Duse and Freya Stark.
+Plus the view is wonderful.

 We went back to the centre for lunch and stopped in a place spotted at the arrival, the Osteria al Bacaro, chosen because it has a lovely terrace with a beautiful view.
 It offers simple dishes at prices higher than the average (but in line with those of Asolo).
 My review, like we say in Italian: senza infamia e senza lode (without neither infamy nor praise).
 But the terrace was nice and romantic.

 Upon arrival we paid €6 for the combined ticket with the Museum (instead of 7€).
-Inside the Rocca there is almost nothing, but, by climbing a wooden staircase, you get to the walkway at the top, and it’s worth it: you are rewarded with wonderful view over the plain, the hills and the village.
+Inside the Rocca there is almost nothing.
+But, by climbing a wooden staircase, you get to the walkway at the top, and it’s worth it.
+A wonderful view over the plain, the hills and the village awaits you.
 Breathtaking!
 Once off, we visited the Museo Civico.
-If you are interested, you can read my post about the Museo Civico of Asolo.

 To have further information visit Asolo offical website at www.asolo.it/en